MichaelAmaro/Final-Project-CSCI-3340/README.md

 - Flip a “Find a Buddy” toggle to be paired with another Vaquero attending the same event.
 - Get reminders so you never miss the fun.
 - The goal: Boost student engagement, and make new friends.

+# Running Code

+Desktop App
+- a virtual enviroment is recommended, one is provided in the repo
+- just hit run, and it should work (hopefully)